-Visual Communications Design and Interaction Design in the School of Art.
-The Division of Design educates and trains designers to create and develop concepts that optimize the function, value, and appearance of communications, products and systems for the benefit of both industry and society.
+Visual Communications Design and Interaction Design.
+The School of Art's Division of Design educates and trains designers to create and develop concepts that optimize the function, value, and appearance of communications, products and systems for the benefit of both industry and society.
 Within the Division of Design, there are three majors: Visual Communication Design, Industrial Design and Interaction Design.

 - Data Science Specialization.
 A growing number of departments and majors offer a multi-course specialization in data science, coordinated by the campus-wide eScience Education Working Group.